Captain Rahera, Terror of the Wailing Sea

 - Unlike many similar abilities, Blood Weaver has no "once per turn" clause.
 You can trigger it on every attack.

-- Leadership: Sprint works on her Privateer Warjacks, but they do not benefit from Escort when making a Sprint move as Escort only grants a bonus to MOV during normal movement.
+- Leadership: Sprint works on her Privateer warjacks.
+But they do not benefit from Escort when making a Sprint move as Escort only grants a bonus during normal movement.

 List Building Advice - Mercenary